schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

 end;
 {% endhighlight %}

-** Generalizing the sample
+## Generalizing the Sample

 While this somewhat direct conversion of the sample from the paper would work in Delphi there are a few problems with the design.
-First the sample is very simple.
+First, the sample is very simple.
 Only two method invocations with one type passed.
 There is only on Future Value type and lastly the Method requests are tightly bound to the Passive objects on which they operate.

 We can use anonymous functions and closures to generalize the Method Request class